NicholasRM/Cranial/README.md

 In Cranial, all original 8 Brainfuck commands are valid and behave as expected.
 As well, two more commands have been introduced:

 * `:`: Output the byte at the point as a number between 0-255
-* `;`: Take in a number from 0-255 from standard input and store it at the pointer's current positon
+* `;`: Take in a number from 0-(2^128)-1 from standard input and store all of the bytes at the pointer's current position and any bytes to the right of the pointer's position

+To output integers larger than 255, up to 16 `:` characters may be stored between `{}`.
+No other characters may be placed between these braces.

 Additionally, Cranial will implement a read-eval-print loop (REPL).
 All 10 commands are valid, with the addition of three new commands specifically made for the REPL: